 Current University of Illinois at Urbana-Champaign students may apply to the Teaching of Secondary Education Minor for their junior year.
-There are three application periods for spring 2017 admission.
+There are two application periods for spring 2018 admission.

 - Application will be available spring 2016.
 Please check back for further information.